-We’ve previously covered the pros and cons of both matt and gloss kitchen finishes, and choosing between the two can often be a tough choice.
-And while we’ll qualify our following statement by saying gloss Shaker kitchens can work, we feel that when it comes to Shaker kitchens, it has to be a matt finish.
+We’ve previously covered both matt and gloss kitchen finishes' pros and cons, and choosing between the two can often be a tough choice.
+And while we’ll qualify our following statement by saying gloss Shaker kitchens can work, we feel that it has to be a matt finish when it comes to Shaker kitchens.

 Of course, there are.
 For one, it may not be to everyone’s taste.
 Many will baulk at the idea of such a simple design and prefer a more flamboyant, ornate style.

 Similarly, some people may not like the idea of being constrained by the simple design of a Shaker kitchen and want the freedom to add in as many different, perhaps even contrasting features as they want to make their kitchen their own.
 If this sounds like you, but you could use some guidance on designing your kitchen from the ground up, check out our ultimate guide to designing your kitchen.

 To stay true to the Shaker style, choose appliances that are sleek, elegant, and simple.
 Kettles, toasters, and coffee machines with a matt metal or black stainless steel finish are ideal.